h-omer/neo4j-versioner-core/README.md

 ## Full documentation

-You can find the full documentation [here](https://h-omer.github.io/neo4j-versioner-core/).
+From version 2.0.0 also you can also version relationships: too see how, see the full documentation [here](https://h-omer.github.io/neo4j-versioner-core/).

 ## Feedback